 “Both artists and scientists use creativity and the discovery process to create images of the world,” says Bonnie Gilfillan, who directs the Art Meets Science program.
 “You can’t always tell whether something was produced for scientific or artistic purposes.
 We’re interested in works that blur the boundaries between these disciplines.”

-The exhibit will be open from July 1 through September 30, 2015, with an opening reception on July 9 and special events throughout the summer.
+The exhibit is open from July 1 through September 30, 2015, with an opening reception on July 9 and special events throughout the summer.

 Art Meets Science explores the similarities and intersections between the two disciplines and creates a space where artists, scientists, and the public can communicate and learn from one another.